Now Reading

 5. Kwaidan (1964)

 Masaki Kobayashi is a humanist filmmaker who made masterpieces like Human Condition Trilogy (1959-1961) and Hara-Kiri (1962).
 In 1964, Kobayashi made his magnum opus Kwaidan, an anthology of four ghost stories.
-Kwaidan was based on the stories of 19th century author Lafcadio Hearn.
+It was based on the stories of 19th-century author Lafcadio Hearn.
 Hearn is a Greek-Irish writer and translator who worked as a journalist in America.
-After falling in love with Japan and moving to the island nation, he took the name Koizumi Yakumo.
+After falling in love with Japan and moving to the island nation, he adopted the name Koizumi Yakumo.

-Kobayashi maintains the haunting atmosphere throughout and offers quite a few unforgettable spooky moments.
+Kobayashi maintains a haunting atmosphere throughout and offers quite a few unforgettable spooky moments.
 Legendary composer Toru Takemitsu’s intriguing soundtrack further elevates the narrative.

 A journalist named Reiko Asakawa sets out to find the veracity of the legend.
 Subsequently, she races against time to save herself from the curse.

-One of the most scary Japanese movies, The Ring was successful in blending old Japanese folktales about ‘onryo’ (vengeful spirit) with modern technology-based obsessions.
-Director Nakata created a new aesthetic to incorporate the traditional horror elements of a ‘kaidan’ (ghost story).
+One of the scariest Japanese movies, The Ring successfully blends old Japanese folktales about ‘onryo’ (vengeful spirit) with modern technology-based obsessions.
+Director Nakata created a new aesthetic to incorporate the traditional horror elements of a ‘Kaidan’.
 The creepy sound design and genuinely scary atmosphere deliver the chills while also staying away from graphic violence.

 3. Onibaba (1964)

 Kaneto Shindo made movies for six decades.
-He directed his last film Postcard (2010) at the age of 98.
-Shindo is best known for his intense psychosexual movies, which he made during the 1960s.
-One such masterpiece from the filmmaker was Onibaba, an erotic horror set in the feudal era Japan.
-Onibaba isn’t a conventional horror genre film.
+He directed his last film Postcard (2010) at 98.
+The director is best known for his intense psychosexual movies, which he made during the 1960s.
+One such masterpiece was Onibaba, an erotic horror set in feudal-era Japan.
+Onibaba isn’t your conventional horror film.
 Besides, it isn’t a simple morality tale.
-The film focuses on two peasant women who struggle to survive in 14th century war-torn Japan.
+The film focuses on two peasant women who struggle to survive in 14th-century war-torn Japan.

 2. Cure (1997)